LLnCSoftware/mserve/README(original).md

 on which to run that query.
 Only the "match" dispatch algorithm uses a routing string.

 The default routing string is just the first argument to the command.
-That may be changed by setting the MSERVE_ROUTING env variable to a "q" function definition which accepts the parsed expression and returns the routing string as a symbol.
+That may be changed by setting the MSERVE_ROUTING env variable ⚙️[add default value] to a "q" function definition which accepts the parsed expression and returns the routing string as a symbol.
-You can also override the "getRoutingSymbol" function from a plugin.
+You can also override the "getRoutingSymbol" function from a plugin 🔍[add example plugin].

 ----
 ## todo-e1